Willow Dawn Becker

 It is not always possible to graduate from a FEPAC-accredited program simply because they are not available in every state.
 In Connecticut, the forensic science programs offered at the University of New Haven do happen to have accreditation.
 Why seek an accredited program?
 First, it sets up national standards for learning in the forensic sciences.
-As well, these programs have been rigorously reviewed for quality education, but you can also find quality programs that have not received accreditation.
+Further, these programs have been rigorously reviewed for quality education. of course, you can also find quality programs that have not received programmatic accreditation.
 The FEPAC website explains it this way: “Choosing an accredited program is added assurance that your education will assist you in establishing a career in forensic sciences by meeting the requirements of employers in the laboratory.
 Keep in mind there are many fine forensic science programs that have not yet applied for FEPAC accreditation.”

-Certification is also a consideration, as well.
-Certainly, it is not available for all specializations in forensic science or crime scene investigation, but when it is, it may help with career advancement or even garnering more respect in the field.
+Certification is also a consideration.
+Although it is not available for all specializations in forensic science or crime scene investigation, when it is, it may help with career advancement and garnering more respect in the field.
 In addition to offering certification, there are many organizations offering memberships, which can be helpful in continuing education, networking or advocacy.
 Some of the more well-known organizations include the: